Kanakbaghel/Exploratory-Data-Analysis-EDA-/README.md

 - Identify data patterns, correlations, and anomalies through graphical and quantitative methods.
 - Formulate and test hypotheses based on EDA findings to inform further analysis.
 ---
+# TO ASSIST DATASET
+## 📊 Dataset

+This project uses a dataset hosted on Kaggle.
+You can access it [here](https://www.kaggle.com/datasets/kanakbaghel/retail-transactions-dateset/data).

+---

 ## Introduction
 A nationwide retail chain is exploring customer behavior and seasonal trends to improve its strategic decision-making.
 You have been hired as a data analyst to help the company uncover actionable insights from a sample of past transaction records.
 The leadership team is particularly interested in patterns related to purchases, customer segments, promotional impact, and seasonal performance.